Information for Healthcare Professionals

 Why do we need to return the questionnaires?

 The success of the project and its likelihood of being available at other sites rests on us having honest feedback (even if it is constructively negative) from which we can evaluate and improve the project.
 The Hospital Teams go to great time and effort to provide this service so failure to reciprocate by completing the questionnaire may result in the clinician who attended the patient being ineligible for the project in the future.
-Similarly, we need to know if there are significant issues meeting with the Educators in order to facilitate a solution or, in the event of multiple or ongoing concerns, escalate to more senior figures within the relevant employing organisation.
+Similarly, we need to know if there are significant issues meeting with the facilitators in order to facilitate a solution or, in the event of multiple or ongoing concerns, escalate to more senior figures within the relevant employing organisation.

 When these questionnaires are analysed we anonymise them in order to maintain the trust of our users and ensure they can reflect and raise concerns honestly and constructively without fear of those personal comments being used against them.
-We anonymise clinicians’ concerns raised regarding Educators and the authors of hospital reports.
+We anonymise clinicians’ concerns raised regarding facilitators and the authors of hospital reports.

 Will I risk disciplinary procedures if it turns out I made a mistake and this comes to light after my request is processed?